Tata may cut Europe steel output if order books weak

-LONDON Tata Steel (TISC.NS), the world's No. 7 steelmaker, may cut production further in Europe in the next few months if steel orders weaken, Karl-Ulrich Köhler, CEO of Tata Steel in Europe said on Wednesday.
+LONDON Oct 12 Tata Steel , the world's No. 7 steelmaker, may cut production further in Europe in the next few months if steel orders weaken, Karl-Ulrich Köhler, CEO of Tata Steel in Europe said on Wednesday.

 The company had already cut production capacity from 85-90 percent in the first half this year to 80-85 percent currently, it said.